pageuppeople-opensource/data-pipeline-orchestrator/README.md

 ## About

-A utility that detects changes in models.
+A utility that persists state of a data pipeline execution and uses them to detect changes in models.

 ## Usage